Lecture Hall Learning

-- Backchannels are used to solicit comments, questions, and feedback in a publicly-accessible manner during an event.
-Though tools like specific Twitter hashtags or Backchannel Chat are popular solutions for this, a Blackboard discussion forum could also work.
+- Backchannels are used to solicit comments, questions, and feedback in a publicly accessible manner during an event.
+Though using Twitter hashtags is a popular solution for this, a Blackboard discussion forum could also work.

 - Social media spaces like private Facebook groups are also popular options for having more real-time, ongoing, easy-to-navigate conversations than those that often happen in LMS forums because people are often plugged into these spaces all day.

 Foster collaborative learning (McKinney & Graham-Buxton, 1993), ideally with 3-5 group members due to lecture hall room arrangement, trying a variety of active learning techniques like those above, or more involved models such as:

 - Peer Instruction or Team-Based Learning (Mazur, 1997; Team-Based Learning Collaborative, n.d.) – In peer instruction, an educator poses a question or problem or scenario, asking learners to formulate a response.
 The educator then reviews

 responses, asking learners to discuss their thinking with peers, recommitting to a response.
 The educator then reviews responses again, deciding if further explanation is needed.
 This is an informal version of team-based learning, which combines